The university will allow double room assignments with an ongoing emphasis on infection mitigation using the strategies in these guidelines.

 *You are considered fully vaccinated when at least two weeks have passed since receiving your second dose of a two-dose vaccine or since receiving one dose of a single-dose vaccine.
-Acceptable COVID-19 vaccines are those that have received emergency use authorization (EUA) from either the FDA or WHO.
+Acceptable COVID-19 vaccines are those that have received full approval or emergency use authorization (EUA) from either the FDA or WHO.

 Community and guests

 Students will be encouraged to build community with roommates and others in the residence hall.
 In-person events and social activities will be planned with special consideration to time, space and density within residential communities.